FluxionNetwork/fluxion/README.md

 #Fluxion is the future
 Fluxion is a remake of linset by vk496 with less bugs and more features.
 It's compatible with the latest release of Kali (Rolling).
 Latest builds (stable) and (beta) [HERE] (https://sourceforge.net/projects/wififluxion/files/?source=navbar).
-If you new, please start reading the [wiki] (https://github.com/deltaxflux/fluxion/wiki/Tutorial)
+If you new, please start reading the [wiki] (https://github.com/deltaxflux/fluxion/wiki/Tutorial).
+Autorun feature (only dev verrsion)

 ## Here are some helpful tips for issues and known issues
 ####"FakeSites don't work"